madeofpeople/.github/CONTRIBUTING.md

 Start reading our code and you'll get the hang of it.
 We optimize for readability:

 - We indent using two spaces (soft tabs)
 - We use [Prettier](https://github.com/prettier/prettier) and [ESLint](https://github.com/eslint/eslint) for linting.
-All of our projects will have this installed.
+All of our projects will have this installed, so make sure you have this configured in your IDE.